AnalogFeelings/SammBot/README.md

 This is a list of all the people who maintain Samm-Bot's development.

-* :floppy_disk: AestheticalZ - Creator and lead developer.
+* :floppy_disk: Analog Feelings - Creator and lead developer.

 <div align="center">
   <h2>:books: Features</h2>